 It might.
 Eating more whole-grain foods on a regular basis might help reduce your chance of developing high blood pressure (hypertension).

 Whole grains are grains that include the entire grain kernel — they haven't had their bran and germ removed by refining.
 Whole-grain foods are a rich source of healthy nutrients, including fiber, potassium, magnesium, folate, iron and selenium.
 Eating more whole-grain foods offers many health benefits that can work together to help reduce your risk of high blood pressure by:

 - Aiding in weight control, since whole-grain foods can make you feel full longer

 - Increasing your intake of potassium, which is linked to lower blood pressure

 - Reducing damage to your blood vessels

-If you already have high blood pressure, eating more whole-grain foods might help lower your blood pressure and possibly reduce your need for blood pressure medication.
+If you already have high blood pressure, eating more whole-grain foods might help lower your blood pressure.

-The Dietary Approaches to Stop Hypertension (DASH) diet and the Mediterranean diet both suggest including whole grains as part of a healthy diet.
+The Dietary Approaches to Stop Hypertension (DASH) diet and the Mediterranean diet both recommend including whole grains as part of a healthy diet.